List of law enforcement officers killed in the line of duty in the United States

 Stacked bar chart of U.S. law enforcement deaths in the line of duty from 1791 through 2020.
 General cause of death shown by color.

 This is a list of U.S. law enforcement officers killed in the line of duty.
 Summaries of the overall casualty figures, by year, are also provided.

 Overview by year

-According to the FBI, which publishes the data in the Uniform Crime Reports, from 1980 to 2014, an average of 64 law enforcement officers were feloniously killed per year.
+According to the FBI, which publishes the data in the Uniform Crime Reports, from 1980 to 2014, an average of 64 law enforcement officers who were killed in felonious acts per year.
 Those killed in accidents in the line of duty are not included in that number.